 - Younger children typically have visitation periods of shorter duration, with overnight visits typically beginning at 12 months of age.

 - Virtual parent-time may also be allowed, by way of phone calls, video chat, or another appropriate virtual contact.

 These schedules can be modified based on the child’s specific needs, but once an order has been issued, a permanent change can only be allowed if a petition to modify parent-time is filed and approved by the court.
 Additionally, a parent must notify the other parent of any extended parent-time or vacation time at least 30 days in advance of the change.

 Utah has a legal minimum amount of parent-time schedule for children from 5 years old to 18 years old.
 The law is as follows:

 If the parents cannot come to an agreed-upon parent-time schedule, the non-custodial parent will be entitled to the minimum schedule of:

 As a parent, you want to protect your relationship with your child, and this often boils down to the time you spend with him or her.
 Whether you are the custodial or non-custodial parent, our Midvale parent-time lawyers can help you make informed choices and take the right steps toward creating, enforcing, or modifying court orders that apply to visitation or custody.
 At any stage of the divorce process, after divorce, or in relation to paternity or even grandparent visitation rights, our knowledgeable professionals can protect your interests.

-Contact us today to find out more about our family law services and how we can help you.
+Contact us today to find out more about our parent-time & visitation rights services and how our family law team can help you.

 Experienced in Multiple Areas of Law